cjhoon96/BAEKJOON/SAP Certi/Fiori 덤프 - 복사본.md

-## What is described as the person's perceptions and response that result from the use or anticipated use of a product, system, or service?
-(Choose the correct answer).

-User interface

-### User experience

-Usability

-User acceptance.

-****

-:book: UX410 - Unit 1

-****

 ## In an overview page, all entity sets for cards have an association with the entity set for global filter, otherwise the filter will not work on the card.
 (Choose the correct answer).

 True